akhilbond/akhilbond.github.io/Courses/Data_Structures/notes.md

 }
 ~~~

 - The above is code that is for generating a linked list with integers as data.
 Specifically, the above code is a linked list with 2 nodes.
 So that means there are two data locations in the linked list.
+The unique thing about this code is that it is an object that represents the linked list.
+So, this list can be referenced in other codes easily.

 - If the node was to have a string, then we would not change much, but just change all of the data types in the code from integer to string.
 It's that simple!
 - Below is the code for a node with string data